 We spend so much money eating out because it’s so easy.
 You don’t have to worry about food prep or cleaning when you go out to eat.

 All you have to do is show up, eat, and pay.
-With our insidious work culture that takes up the bulk of our time, that option is tough to resist.
+With our insidious work culture that takes up most of our time, that option is tough to resist.

 Going Out is Expensive